premek/lilygo-t5/README.md

 # LILYGO T5 Wifi E-Paper weather dashboard

 ## Server
-- TODO generates a bitmap to be displayed on the eink display
+- generates a bitmap to be displayed on the eink display
 - converts the bitmap to a format understood by the display
 - servers the bitmap on a HTTP server